hirefrank/www/content/cobblers-children.md

 I researched technologies and even switch web hosts seasonally thinking that was the missing piece, but knowing full well it wasn't.

-I never planned on keeping the domain for as long as I have but at this point it seems like a shame to give it up.
+Colleagues would ask me why I still had the domain.
+I usually respond half jokingly it was to keep my employer honest.
+Truth of the matter, I never planned on keeping the domain for as long as I have but at this point it seems like a shame to give it up.

 Late last year, I left Etsy to do a [startup](http://getradico.com) with some